Curry, Julia E.

 As a professor at SJSU I have served/or serve as advisor to various student groups such as Mujer, MEChA, McNair Scholars, MASGAS and XGC, Student Advocates for Higher Education (SAHE), and Balet Folklórico Luna y Sol.

 Some of my publications are found in the Journal of Equity and Excellence in Education, Volume 45(3): 525-538, Re-Emerging Native Women (2003), Bilingual Research Journal (2001), The Power of Language (2001).
 Colorlines (May 1999), Americanos: Latino Life in the United States (1999), Mexicanas at Work (1988), Chicano Politics after the Eighties (1988), and The Use of Social Services by Undocumented Aliens in Texas (1984).
 In 2003 I was awareded a two year grant from the Ford Foundation to document services for Binational Students with a group of grassroots education advocates in Mexico.

 Besides teaching at SJSU I taught at UCLA (1988), Arizona State University (1988-1990), UC Berkeley (1990-1998), Holy Names College (1999-2000) and York University (2003) in Toronto, Canada.
 On the faculty of the Mexican American Studies Department at San José State University I teach graduate seminars in theory and methodology; and undergraduate courses in sexuality and gender, human immigration, political economy, Chicana/os and Hollywood, Chicana/o Literature, and race & ethnicity.

-I am a member of the Oral History Association, the American Sociological Association and the National Association for Chicana & Chicano Studies (NACCS).
+I am a member of the American Library Association, Oral History Association, the American Sociological Association and the National Association for Chicana & Chicano Studies (NACCS).
 I am the executive director for NACCS with the institutional support of MAS and SJSU.